Optimal stopping contract for Public Private Partnerships under moral hazard: Hamilton Jacobi Bellman variational inequality

 is called the stopping region and is of particular interest: whenever the state is in this region, it is optimal to stop the contract immediately.
-Its complement ${\cal{S}}^c$ is called the continuation region.\\ {We apply the dynamic programming principle, which takes the following form: for all stopping time $\eta\in {\cal{T}}, $ we have}{{ } which is used to derive the Hamilton Jacobi Bellman Variational Inequality (HJBVI) associated to the value function}
+Its complement ${\cal{S}}^c$ is called the continuation region.
+We apply the dynamic programming principle, which takes the following form: for all stopping time $\eta\in {\cal{T}}, $ we have}{{